This is liable to change in the future.A

 The package in which the main module should reside in its final location in the binary.
 If unset, Buck uses the project-relative directory that contains the BUCK file.

-The name of the Python platform to build against by default as defined in
+The name of the Python platform flavor to build against by default as defined in the

 A list of

 python_libraryrules that specify Python modules to include in the PEX file—including all transitive dependencies of these rules.

 A list of C/C++ library dependencies that need to be loaded before any other libraries when the PEX starts up.
 This requires dynamic loader support, such as